aitormagan/udacity-ml-engineer-operationalizing-aws-ml-project/README.md

 ![image](images/ec2-console.png)

-Regarding the code, it can be seen that the one used on the notebook instance is pretty similar to the one prepared for the EC2.
+Regarding the code, the one used on the notebook instance is pretty like the one prepared for the EC2.
 The main differences are:

 * The number of epochs: `50` on the notebook and `5` on the EC2.
 * Batch size: the notebook is prepared to receive this as an input while on the EC2 code is set to `2`
-* Learning rate: the notebook is prepared to recieve this as an input while on the EC2 code is set to `1e-4`
+* Learning rate: the notebook is prepared to receive this as an input while on the EC2 code is set to `1e-4`

 Here is the output of the training process: